sPyOpenSource/jcore/README.md

 ------------

 I'd like to say special thanks to [Valentin Anger](https://gitlab.com/SyrupThinker) for throughfully testing this code on many different real hardware.
+Also to [Vinay Chandra](https://gitlab.com/vinaychandra) for pushing me to add level 2 protocol to the reference implementations and for testing and providing a Rust kernel example for the project.